-My everyday is spent with one foot on the Afrikan continent in Namibia, the other on the North American in the USA and my arms are stretch out to the world and beyond.
+I spend most of my time with one foot on the Afrikan continent in Namibia, the other on the North American continent in the USA and my arms are stretched out to the world and beyond.
 As such I am a comparativist, concerned not just with how “things” impact me and the immediate community in which I find myself, but believing that knowing how others do, view, and see things, significantly helps me better understand myself and the world in which I travel.

 Currently, I am an Assistant Professor in the Educational Technology Program at Oklahoma State University.
-I graduated with a Dual-title doctoral degree in Learning, Design, and Technology in the Learning and Performance Systems department and in Comparative and International Education Program in the Department of Policy Studies at Penn State University in the United States.
-My dissertation focused on diffusion of mobile technologies in Namibia and Botswana Higher education systems.
+I graduated with a dual-title doctoral degree in Learning, Design, and Technology in the Learning and Performance Systems department and in Comparative and International Education Program in the Department of Policy Studies at Penn State University.
 I hold a Master of Science in Instructional Systems and Technology from Cabrini College, Master of Science in Multimedia Technology, Master of Arts in Corporate Communication, Bachelor Arts in Media Studies and Political Science from Duquesne University.